052223-java-angular/rama-foodie-p1/README.md

 - User registration and login.
 - Browsing and searching for recipes.
-- Adding recipes to my list.
+- Adding and deleting recipes to my list.
 - Viewing and rating user's recipe.